Heller01/Heller01/README.md

 ## Internship and Training

-Four week Telecommunication training in BSNL.
+Four week TELECOM training in BSNL.

 3 Month Internship of Content Writing in THEPOPTIMES.